Compound interest accounts in the UK

-Savings growth: Accounts with compound interest typically mean you’ll be able grow your savings further
+• Savings growth: Accounts with compound interest typically grow your savings further and faster

-Calculation: You can calculate the rate of UK compound interest by using a simple formula
+• Calculation: You can calculate the rate of UK compound interest by using a compound interest calculator or a formula

 Interest is a way of generating money from money.
 You can earn interest from your savings or pay interest on the money you’ve borrowed.